janineschneider/Ambiguous-File-System-Partitions/README.md

 # Ambiguous-File-System-Partitions
-Ambiguous File System Partition Examples.
-Image B contains EXt3 and FAT32, Image C contains HFS+ and FAT32 and Image D contains Btrfs, HFS+ and FAT32.
+Repository contians three Ambiguous File System Partition examples:
+- Image B contains EXt3 and FAT32
+- Image C contains HFS+ and FAT32
+- Image D contains Btrfs, HFS+ and FAT32

+For more information about Ambiguous File System Partition please refer to the corresponding paper which will soon be available.